St. Louis Construction Accident Lawyer

 Moreover, if the actions of a third party caused a construction accident that resulted in your loved one’s death, you may be entitled to bring a wrongful death action against the wrongdoer to recover damages on behalf of your loved one and their estate.

-Deciding Fault in a Construction Accident Claim
+Deciding Fault in a St. Louis Construction Accident Claim

 There are many different parties involved in work on a construction site, from builders, plumbers, and electricians, to designers and contractors.
 There are typically multiple parties who could be at fault in an accident.
 Depending on the circumstances of the accident, liable parties could be any of the following: